Adam’s Rib (1949) dir. George Cukor

 written by Nat Hiken

-The only Knotts solo feature with a PG rating.
-Knotts starts out as a sexless hero named Abner Peacock.
-He is the editor of a soon-to-be defunct birdwatchers magazine.
-A mob-connected publisher (O’Brien) cons Abner into publishing Nude & Naughty and suddenly Abner finds himself embroiled in an obscenity trial, becoming a reluctant playboy figurehead in the counterculture crusade for sexual freedom.
-Not wanting to hurt the cause, profiting from the nudie mag’s huge sales, and falling in love with its editor (Francis), Abner decides to play along.
+Free speech joins free love in the only Don Knotts feature with a PG rating.
+He starts out as sexless hero Abner Peacock, a champion bird-caller and the editor of a soon-to-be defunct birdwatcher’s magazine.
+A mob-connected publisher (Edmond O’Brien) cons Abner into publishing Nude & Naughty and suddenly Abner finds himself embroiled in an obscenity trial, becoming a reluctant playboy figurehead in the counterculture crusade for sexual freedom and first amendment rights.
+Not wanting to hurt the cause, profiting from the nudie mag’s huge sales, and falling in love with its new big-name editor (Anne Francis), Abner decides to play along.
 He wears many hipster outfits (e.g. velvet green cape with leopard-print trim) and has a heart-shaped bed with a scoreboard in place of a headboard.
 But if it gets out that he’s actually a 40-year-old virgin, then the magazine will surely sink.
 “So many women…Not enough man” goes the tagline.
-Pully (a/k/a Big Jule in Guys & Dolls) plays a memorable mobster named Ice-Pick Charlie.
+Vibrantly played by veteran supporting actor Marjorie Bennett (What Ever Happened to Baby Jane?, Charley Varrick, The North Avenue Irregulars), Abner’s secretary Edna is transformed by the office’s move to New York City into a sort of Mimi Bobeck—if you ever saw that Drew Carey show.
+B.S.
+Pully (Big Jule in Guys & Dolls) plays a memorable mobster named Ice-Pick Charlie.
+James Gregory, of Barney Miller fame, gets the most out of unsavory lawyer character.
+Every minute of this comedy is plucky quirk and Technicolor spectacle.